GrattonLab/LeeSmith_EPIC/README.md

 ---

 # 4. Script Descriptions
-The following MATLAB scripts are categorized based on the datasets employed.
+The following scripts are organized into four subfolders based on the datasets and programming tools used: **EPIC, Public1, Public2,** and **Bayesian**.
+The first three subfolders contain Matlab scripts, and the **Bayesian** subfolder includes an R script.

 ### 4.1 EPIC Data
 #### 4.1.1 Preprocessing Scripts